python-control/python-control/doc/intro.rst

 the commands available in the MATLAB Control Systems Toolbox.

-In addition to the documentation here, there is a project wiki that contains some addional informaiton about how to use the package (including some detailed worked examples):
+In addition to the documentation here, there is a project wiki that contains some additional information about how to use the package (including some detailed worked examples):

   http://python-control.sourceforge.net